danjwilko/Secure_notes/readme.md

 A security-focused Django web application for creating and managing personal notes.

+## Why This Project?

-The project was built to explore backend engineering and security-focused development practices using Django and Django REST Framework, with a focus on authentication, access control, API security, encryption-at-rest, testing and production-aware configuration.
+Secure Notes began as a personal learning project to explore backend engineering and security-focused development using Django.

----
+The goal was to create something small and practical that could be used to develop my Python and Django knowledge, while also becoming a genuinely useful application as the project evolved.
+A notes application filled that role well, as it was usable from almost day one.

+The project follows a “do a few things well” philosophy.
+Rather than continuously adding features, the focus has been on improving architecture, security, testing and deployment while keeping the application simple enough to fully understand and reason about.

+As a result, Secure Notes now serves both as a useful personal application and as a portfolio project demonstrating backend engineering and secure-by-design development principles.

 ## Live Demo

 https://securenotes-production.up.railway.app